 The abstract noun slaughter intensifies the idea of being cut off or killed.
-If you would not use an abstract noun like this in your language, you could use an adverb instead.
+If your language does not use an abstract noun for the idea behind the word slaughter, you could express the same idea with a verbal form.
 Alternate translation: "violently" (See: Abstract Nouns)